TobikoData/sqlmesh/docs/concepts/plans.md

 └── sushi__dev.waiter_as_customer_by_day: 2023-12-22 - 2023-12-28 (preview)
 ```

-### Virtual Update
-Another benefit of the SQLMesh approach is that data for a new model version can be fully pre-built while still in a development environment.
-That way all changes and their downstream dependencies can be fully previewed before they are promoted to the production environment.

-With this approach, the process of promoting a change to production is reduced to reference swapping.
-If during plan creation no data gaps have been detected and only references to new model versions need to be updated, then the update is referred to as a Virtual Update.
-Virtual Updates impose no additional runtime overhead or cost.

 ## Forward-only plans
 Sometimes the runtime cost associated with rebuilding an entire physical table is too high and outweighs the benefits a separate table provides.
 This is when a forward-only plan comes in handy.

 When a forward-only plan is applied to the `prod` environment, none of the plan's changed models will have new physical tables created for them.
 Instead, physical tables from previous model versions are reused.

 The benefit of this is that no backfilling is required, so there is no runtime overhead or cost.
 The drawback is that reverting to a previous version is no longer simple and requires a combination of additional forward-only changes and [restatements](#restatement-plans).

 Note that once a forward-only change is applied to `prod`, all development environments that referred to the previous versions of the updated models will be impacted.

 A core component of the development process is to execute code and verify its behavior.
 To enable this while preserving isolation between environments, `sqlmesh plan [environment name]` evaluates code in non-`prod` environments while targeting shallow (a.k.a. "zero-copy") clones of production tables for engines that support them or newly created temporary physical tables for engines that don't.

 This means that only a limited preview of changes is available in the development environment before the change is promoted to `prod`.
 The date range of the preview is provided as part of plan creation command.

 Engines for which table cloning is supported include: